opnfv/availability/R6_HA_Analysis/HA_Analysis.rst

 - **Subcomponents**: Components that implement VIM functions, which are called by Entry Point Components but not by users directly.

-Table 2 shows the potential faults that may happen on VIM layer.
+Table 3 shows the potential faults that may happen on VIM layer.
 Currently the main focus of VIM HA is the service crash of VIM components, which may occur on all types of VIM components.
-To prevent VIM services from being unavailable, Active/Active Redundancy, Active/Passive Redundancy and Message Queue are used for different types of VIM components, as is shown in figure 3.
+To prevent VIM services from being unavailable, Active/Active Redundancy, Active/Passive Redundancy and Message Queue are used for different types of VIM components, as is shown in figure 4.

-*Table 2.
+*Table 3.
 Potential Faults in VIM level*

 +------------+------------------+-------------------------------------------------+----------------+
 | Service    | Fault            | Description                                     | Severity       |